 What Is a Genome?

 A genome is a cognitive blueprint.
-When you spawn a creature, its genome is copied into the container — it defines the structure of the creature’s mind (what tabs appear, what tools exist, how validation works) but not its behavior.
+When you spawn a creature, its genome is copied into the container.
+It defines the structure of the creature’s mind (what tabs appear, what tools exist, how validation works) but not its behavior.
 Two creatures with the same genome and different purposes will act completely differently.

 Genomes are self-contained directories.
 They include source code, a genome.json manifest, and everything the creature needs to boot.
 No orchestrator-specific dependencies.